vectorgrp/sil-kit/docs/api/rpc.rst

 Server Discovery
 ~~~~~~~~~~~~~~~~

 The simulation can be queried about available RpcServers with |DiscoverRpcServers|.
-The method takes filter arguments
+The method takes filter arguments for rpcChannel, mediaType and labels.
-for rpcChannel, RpcExchangeFormat and labels.
-To obtain the results of the query, a handler is given to the method
+To obtain the results of the query, a handler is given to the method  which carries a vector of RpcDiscoveryResult
-which carries a vector of RpcDiscoveryResult providing the properties of each discovered RpcServer.
+providing the properties of each discovered RpcServer.

 Usage
 ~~~~~